dude613/person-crm/README.md

 ### Server

-1. The path to server will me :
+1. The path to the server will me :

     ```bash
     ./server
     ```

-2. Specify this as the start command in you cloud:
+2. Specify this as the start command in your cloud:

     ```bash
     npm run prod